 This means that companies from a wide spectrum of industries would find the sprints feature in Jira useful.
 It’s not just members of the same team but distinct team members that could fruitfully collaborate using this feature during their sprints.

-Such significant and useful features but doesn’t prevent Jira from one flaw- a less than intuitive interface.
+Such significant and useful features don’t prevent Jira from one flaw- a less than the intuitive interface.
 Don’t be surprised if you are going to need a few attempts on the platform before you could find out how to use some of the functions.
 And that’s possibly time which many don’t have in the fast pace of contemporary work environments.